folio-org/mod-circulation/doc/loanrules.md

 The policy-e rule has priority over the other three rules because it has a `t` criterium and uses three criteria.

-### 3. Line number priority
+### Line number priority

 For the line number priority the order of the rules is relevant.
-The `last-line` the last matching rule (the rule with the highest line number) is taken, for `first-line` the first matching rule (the rule with the lowest line number) is taken.
+For `last-line` the last matching rule (the rule with the highest line number) is taken, for `first-line` the first matching rule (the rule with the lowest line number) is taken.